Ajit-Mehrotra/wonderquest/README.md

 ## Code Structure

-	•	src/App.js: Main component managing the state and rendering the UI.
+* src/App.js: Main component managing the state and rendering the UI.
-	•	src/index.js: Entry point of the application.
+* src/index.js: Entry point of the application.

 ### Detailed Code Explanation

 #### State Initialization

-	•	Tasks State: Manages the tasks in different columns.
+* Tasks State: Manages the tasks in different columns.
-	•	Show Done Done State: Controls the visibility of the ‘Done Done’ column.
+* Show Done Done State: Controls the visibility of the ‘Done Done’ column.

 #### useEffect Hook

-	•	Fetches tasks from the API when the component mounts and updates the tasks state.
+* Fetches tasks from the API when the component mounts and updates the tasks state.

 #### handleDragEnd Function

-	•	Handles the logic for when a drag-and-drop operation ends.
+* Handles the logic for when a drag-and-drop operation ends.
-	•	Updates task positions and statuses in the state and sends PATCH requests to update the database.
+* *Updates task positions and statuses in the state and sends PATCH requests to update the database.

 #### toggleDescription Function

-	•	Toggles the visibility of a task’s description when the caret icon is clicked.
+* Toggles the visibility of a task’s description when the caret icon is clicked.

 #### Rendering

-	•	DragDropContext: Wraps the entire component to provide drag-and-drop functionality.
+* DragDropContext: Wraps the entire component to provide drag-and-drop functionality.
-	•	Droppable: Defines droppable areas (columns).
+* Droppable: Defines droppable areas (columns).
-	•	Draggable: Defines draggable items (tasks).
+* Draggable: Defines draggable items (tasks).

 ## Contributing

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
 3. Commit your changes.
 4. Push to the branch.
 5. Create a Pull Request.

 ## License